 Dr John W Carroll

-I am professor of philosophy in the Department of Philosophy and Religious Studies, program faculty for Science Technology, and Society, and Alumni Association Distinguished Undergraduate Professor.
+I am professor of philosophy in the Department of Philosophy and Religious Studies, program faculty for Science Technology, and Society, Alumni Association Distinguished Undergraduate Professor, and past-President of the Zeta of North Carolina chapter of Phi Beta Kappa.

 Teaching and Research Interests